-2012

-Less than one year P3,665
+P3,665

-One year to five years 19,271
+19,271

-More than five years 295
+295

 P23,231

 31. Retirement Plans

 The Parent Company and DBI have separate funded, noncontributory, defined benefit retirement plans covering all of their permanent employees.
 Contributions and costs are determined in accordance with the actuarial studies made for the plans.
 Annual cost is determined using the projected unit credit method.
 The Group's latest actuarial valuation date is December 31, 2012.
 Valuations are obtained on a periodic basis.